nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 # Stability of the model

-We have the coupled differential equations
+We have the coupled differential equations:

 $$
 \frac{\mathrm{d}x}{\mathrm{d}t} = 0.61x\left(1-\frac{x+0.8y}{K_{R}}\right)